imtiaza1/composite/README.md

 ---

 ## 🙌 Acknowledgements
-This project was developed as part of a learning exercise and is a clone of an existing web design agency website.
-No content or design is original to the source. **GSAP** was used to implement smooth scrolling and animations for a better user experience.
+This project was developed as part of a learning exercise and is based on a web design agency template I found online.
+I recreated it from scratch using **HTML**, **CSS**, and **JavaScript**.
+The content and design are not original, and the project was rebuilt for educational purposes. **GSAP** was used to implement smooth scrolling and animations for a better user experience.

 ---